andresteingress/andresteingress.github.io/_posts/2017-09-29-java-9-modules.md

 module com.ast.app {
     requires java.logging;

-    export com.ast.app;
+    exports java.logging.ast.app;
 }
 {% endhighlight %}

 Don't get confused by the module-name being the same as the package name. `module com.ast.app` defines the modul name, `exports com.ast.app` exports all `public` classes found in the `com.ast.app` package inside the `com.ast.app` module.
 If we wouldn't specify the line containing the `exports`, we would not allow access to any types, even though they might be `public`, to other modules.

-The `module-info.java` is located in the root source file folder:
+The `module-info.java` is located in the source file root folder:

 {% highlight shell %}
 src/com.ast.app/module-info.java
 src/com.ast.app/com/ast/app/SomeClass.java
 {% endhighlight %}

-Notice, directly under the `src` folder is a folder for the `com.ast.app` module.
+Directly under the `src` folder is a folder for the `com.ast.app` module.
 Inside that folder, you can find the `module-info.java` together with the usual package directory structure.
 The `javac` compiler will transform the `module-info.java` into a `module-info.class` file containing the information from the source file.
 The class file might have additional information besides the source code information: IDEs/tools might decide to include custom class-file attributes (e.g. module version, title, license etc.).
+We will have a look how new `javac` and `jar` command-line parameters can do exactly that in the next section.

 However, the `module-info.class` is treated by `jar` like a normal class file and will be packaged into the generated `*.jar` file.
 A JAR file with a module declaration is called a _modular JAR file_.

-A modular JAR file can be used as a regular JAR file, they are compatible with Java versions prior to Java 9.
-For modularizing the Java SE platform, an additional artifact format has been introduced: JMOD.
+A modular JAR file can be used as a regular JAR file, it is compatible with Java versions prior to Java 9.
+For modularizing the Java SE platform, an additional artefact format has been introduced: JMOD.
 Whether this format should be standardized is an open question, [according to this source](http://openjdk.java.net/projects/jigsaw/spec/sotms/2016-03-08).

 ### Module Usage